NHS England - Transformation Directorate

 The NHS has recorded data about every interaction with each patient and service user since 1948, much of it now in digital form.
 The NHS keeps our health and social care records safe to ensure we get the care we need.

-Our individual information can also be combined with lots of other people’s.
+These health records can also be very useful for analysts and researchers to look at trends and patterns across the whole population.
+To do this, individual level information is combined to form large sets of data .
 This looks very different to a person’s medical record.
-This allows analysts and researchers to see patterns and trends.
 The combination of all this different information is what we call “NHS data”.

 Why is research and analysis using NHS data valuable to the public?

-NHS data can be used to answer a huge variety of questions.
-These range from problems that affect the whole population, to small groups of people with rare conditions.
+NHS data can be used to answer a huge variety of problems.
+These range from problems that affect the whole population, to those that impact small groups of people with rare conditions.
 Because of the diversity of the UK population, NHS data has enormous value.

 Examples of people that use NHS data: